jpanken/jpanken.github.io/_posts/2016-11-17-databases.md

 ---

 This week's project was overwhelming.
-I'm pretty sure we didn't do it correctly,but we did our best.
+I'm pretty sure we didn't do it correctly, but we did our best.
 Our biggest problem was that we took a really long time to figure out how to load data into the database so we weren't able to ask questions when we actually got stuck.
 We ended up working outside of class until the point where we just couldn't troubleshoot anymore.